ayoub5262/R-Analysis-Projects/README.md

 - PDF reports (for R Markdown files)
 - Data quality assessments

-## 🎓 Academic Context

-This project is part of coursework for:
-- **Course**: Data Literacy (DaLi)
-- **Institution**: University Studies

-## 📄 License

-This project is for educational purposes as part of university coursework.

-## 🤝 Contributing

-This is an academic project.
-For suggestions or questions, please refer to the course materials or contact the instructor.

 ---

 *Note: Ensure all CSV files are placed in the same directory as the R scripts before running the analyses.*